IVC Filter Lawsuit Funding and Lawsuit Help

 IVC Filter lawsuits.

-2003-2011 review: Researchers looked at 952 IVC filter patients at Boston Medical Center from August 2003 to February 2011.
-Of 679 retrievable filters, only 8.5 percent were successfully removed.
-Unsuccessful retrieval attempts were made in 18.3 percent of cases.
-The patients suffered 74 venous thrombotic events, including 25 pulmonary emboli that occurred with the filters in place.
+Researchers looked at 952 IVC filter patients at Boston Medical Center from August 2003 to February 2011.
+Of 679 retrievable filters, surgeons only removed 8.5 percent successfully.
+Retrieval attempts were unsuccessful in 18.3 percent of cases.
+Overall, patients suffered 74 venous thrombotic events, including 25 pulmonary emboli that occurred with the filters in place.
 Researchers noted that “many IVC filters placed after trauma were inserted when the highest bleeding risk had subsided, and anticoagulant therapy may have been appropriate,

 according to Surgical Watch re: